aldrichtr/aldrichtr.github.io/content/posts/infrastructure-testing-with-pester.md

 - Is the count of members of the local 'Administrators' group 3?

 As a sysadmin, these are things that I would check on as part of my daily operations tasks, and also things that I would check on during troubleshooting.
-But as infrastructure gets larger, spanning across multiple environments, multiple layers of virtualization and multiple vendors, versions and applications it becomes too complex and time consuming to do without automation.
+But as infrastructure gets larger; spanning across multiple environments, multiple layers of virtualization and multiple vendors, versions and applications it becomes too complex and time consuming to do without automation.